 After the artists screen their work, they will take part in a moderated conversation, framed and periodically interrupted by a live feed of video selected by both the artists and the audience.

 This event is part of the series “Recording and Performing: Documentary, Liveness, and Apparatuses of Capture in Artists’ Cinema.”
 It is presented as part of Mediating the Archive, an interdisciplinary research group that focuses on how archival studies dovetail with the scholarly and artistic legacy of queer activism through visual art, film, digital media, and dance.
 The group is supported by the Seminar on Public Engagement and Collaborative Research.
 For more information, email email@example.com.

 The Martin E. Segal Theatre at the CUNY Graduate Center is on the ground floor and is wheelchair accessible.
 The bathrooms have grab bars and room for a powerchair.
 The bathrooms on the ground floor are gender-segregated.
 There is a non-gender-segregated bathroom on the seventh floor of the building, which can be accessed via the elevators in the main lobby; you will be asked to show ID at the front desk in order to enter the elevators.
 This space is not scent-free, but we ask that attendees come fragrance-free.
-The post-screening discussion will be live-streamed and archived.
+The post-screening discussion will be archived.

 If you require ASL interpretation, CART, audio description for film, or have any other access needs, please contact Jordan Lord at firstname.lastname@example.org by 3 pm on Friday, March 17th, and we will do our best to accommodate.